vogler/ScrapeSync/README.md

 ### Structure

-Use a directory for each website.
+Use a directory in `web/` for each website.
 It should have a

 - `README.md` with
   - screenshots that highlight the exported data,